JNietzsche/wemod-pro-unlocker/README.md

 <br/>

 ## ⬇️ Installation
-There are two things you can install:
+There's one thing you can install:
 - [A CLI](cli/README.md)

 COMING SOON (done but I'm not able to package it): [A GUI desktop application (recommended when done)](gui/README.md)